narayan954/Acadmica/README.md

 ## Contribution guide

-1. Create a new branch
+1. Create a new branch name
 ```
 git checkout -b <your_branch_name>
 ```